thomas-is/docker-images/README.md

 <https://hub.docker.com/u/0lfi>

-All images are based on Alpine.
+Most images are based on Alpine.
+Only the python image is Debian based.

 ## shell scripts